rezaaliasgarirenani/rezaaliasgarirenani/Documents/Timeline.md

 3) Applying for suitable PhD Positions (NORDIC, Europe).

 # Immediate Plan:
-1) Submit education in russia / differentiate between referat and research proposal
+1) Submit education in russia
 2) Sydney Emails, new PhD
 3) Finish grayworld, try to get gtm right
 4) make one bus of 23 bits for wrappers